 The Digital Continuity 2020 Policy identifies a number of key actions against each principle.
 To assist agencies to meet them, we have also identified a number of interim targets and pathways (pdf, 241kb).
-Agencies are expected to have reached targets set by the Digital Transition Policy by the end of 2015.

 The new policy identifies what success looks like for each principle and recommends that agencies make digital information management improvements in the key areas of: